GenesisFR/DS2TroubleshootingGuide/README.md

 14. Double-click on the adapter named "ZeroTier One" followed by the network ID (it's a 16-characters alphanumeric string).
 If it's not in the list, go to "C:\ProgramData\ZeroTier\One\tap-windows\x64", right-click "zttap300.inf" and hit Install.
 15. Click on Configure.
 16. Go to the Advanced tab, set "Non-Admin Access" to Allowed and click on OK.
+17. Click on Properties.
-17. Make sure "Internet Protocol Version 6 (TCP IPv6)" is unchecked.
+18. In the list of items, make sure "Internet Protocol Version 6 (TCP IPv6)" is unchecked.
-18. Double-click on "Internet Protocol Version 4 (TCP IPv4)".
+19. Double-click on "Internet Protocol Version 4 (TCP IPv4)".
-19. Make sure both "Obtain an IP address automatically" and "Obtain DNS server address automatically" are selected.
+20. Make sure both "Obtain an IP address automatically" and "Obtain DNS server address automatically" are selected.
-20. Click on Advanced.
+21. Click on Advanced.
-21. Uncheck "Automatic metric" and set it to 1 (this will ensure the game uses the ZeroTier adapter instead of your main network adapter).
+22. Uncheck "Automatic metric" and set it to 1 (this will ensure the game uses the ZeroTier adapter instead of your main network adapter).
-22. Hit OK until all windows are closed.
+23. Hit OK until all windows are closed.
-23. Attempt to host/join via Local Network in Dungeon Siege 2.
+24. Attempt to host/join via Local Network in Dungeon Siege 2.

 ## Play windowed